kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

             }
 {% endhighlight %}

-For more VR settings and it defaults explore `VRSettings` apis and
+For more VR settings and it defaults explore `VRSettings` APIs

 ### Set Custom Load Control Strategy